zihao-wang/spred/README.md

 # Sparsity by Redundancy

-This repository implements several deep learning models with redundancy for image classification.
+This repository implements the spred (sparsity by redundancy) method for several deep learning models for image classification.

-The models contains
+The models.py contains the implementation following models
 - MLP `models/mlp.py`
 - VGG `models/vgg.py`
 - ResNet `models/resnet.py`

-The models can be trained on CIFAR10 and CIFAR100 datasets
+This code can be ran on the CIFAR10 and CIFAR100 datasets

-## A typical workaround,
+## Running the code

 Script `run.sh` illustrates a typical workaround for obtaining sparse ResNet18.